Southern Ivy League Schools: What You Need to Know

 Vanderbilt University

 The school has a lot to offer to those with diverse interests.
-Are you a math whiz by day but guitarist by night?
+Are you a math whiz by day but a guitarist by night?
 This is the place to go.
 Nashville is known for its deep roots in the music industry, so if you love live music, you could catch a show or two on a study break.

-Vanderbilt offers just over 70 undergraduate majors and a full range of graduate and professional degrees across 10 schools and colleges.
+Vanderbilt offers just over 70 undergraduate majors and a full range of graduate and professional degrees across ten schools and colleges.
 If you somehow manage to get stir-crazy, you can take advantage of the school’s study abroad program, offered in just over 40 countries.

 Rice University

-Staying with schools in urban settings, Rice University is another great option for city-slickers when it comes to high ranking schools in the south.
-Located in Houston, it offers a “dynamic student life in the nation’s fourth largest city” according to its profile page in the U.S. News school rankings.
+Staying with schools in urban settings, Rice University is another great option for city-slickers when it comes to high-ranking schools in the south.
+Located in Houston, it offers a “dynamic student life in the nation’s fourth largest city,” according to its profile page in the U.S. News school rankings.

 University of Florida

 This school has a diverse set of prominent programs that range from journalism to agriculture to business.
-U.S. News highlights the extremely high ratio of faculty to students– which sits at about 17:1 and over half of the classes offered have fewer than 20 students, so if you’re looking for a more intimate learning environment comparable to a high-school class, this is the school to attend.
+U.S. News highlights the extremely high ratio of faculty to students– which sits at about 16:1, and over half of the classes offered have fewer than 20 students, so if you’re looking for a more intimate learning environment comparable to a high-school class, this is the school to attend.

-It is also the home of the renowned Florida Gators, who famously acted as test subjects for the popular sports drink ‘Gatorade’, which you may need to drink after partaking in a ‘Gator Night’ which offers free entertainment and midnight snacks to students.
+It is also the home of the renowned Florida Gators, who famously acted as test subjects for the popular sports drink ‘Gatorade,’ which you may need to drink after partaking in a ‘Gator Night’ which offers free entertainment and midnight snacks to students.

 Emory College

-Another classic college experience, students at Emory in Atlanta tend to spend all four years living on-campus.
+Another classic college experience, students at Emory in Atlanta tend to spend all four years living on campus.
 It would follow that there’s a Greek community that’s running strong.

 If hitting the gym is important to you, Emory may be your place to call home.
-All undergraduates are required to take two courses in physical education, even if you’re not participating in Varsity athletics.
+All undergraduates are required to take two courses in physical education, even if they’re not participating in Varsity athletics.
 But it’s not all about being a jock, Emory boasts strong science, business and economics programs.

 University of North Carolina at Chapel Hill

 Chapel Hill in North Carolina is another college town.
 Like Duke, UNC at Chapel Hill is a big basketball school.
-Two NBA stars played for UNC’s Tar Heels: Vince Carter, and Michael Jordan.
+Two NBA stars played for UNC’s Tar Heels: Vince Carter and Michael Jordan.

 University of Virginia